 Cabinet has agreed to the amendments to DIRA and the Raw Milk Regulations.
 These will be progressed as a package through Parliament.

 The public will have a further chance to give feedback on the changes to DIRA and the Raw Milk Regulations during the Select Committee process.

 DIRA review consultation process

-The Government is reviewing the Dairy Industry Restructuring Act 2001 (DIRA) and its impact on the dairy industry.
+The Government reviewed the Dairy Industry Restructuring Act 2001 (DIRA) and its impact on the dairy industry.